 MLM in Nepal: how to spot a pyramid scheme disguised as a 'business opportunity'

 A relative cornered me at a wedding once.
-He had a "business opportunity" — health products, "Indian quality", a starter pack at Rs 18,000, and a chart on his phone showing how, if I recruited five people who each recruited five, the math worked out to Rs 4 lakh a month inside a year.
+He had a "business opportunity": health products, "Indian quality", a starter pack at Rs 18,000, and a chart on his phone showing how, if I recruited five people who each recruited five, the math worked out to Rs 4 lakh a month inside a year.
 He was sincere.
 He was also out roughly Rs 1.2 lakh of his own savings, eight months in, and was now trying to recruit cousins to recover it.

 I tried to walk him through why the math doesn't work.
 He didn't want to hear it.
 The pitch deck had taken eight weeks to install, the people running the company in Kathmandu were "very nice", and his upline had told him to expect doubt from "people stuck in old thinking".
-A year later he was out an additional Rs 80,000 and three cousin-relationships.
+A year later he was out another Rs 80,000 and three cousin-relationships.

 What Nepali law actually says